 Pushups to Bench Press Calculator

-Estimate your bench press strength based on the number of pushups you can perform, helping you plan your strength training progression effectively.
+Estimate your potential bench press weight based on the number of pushups you can perform, taking into account body weight, gender, age, experience level, and form quality.

 Maximum number of pushups you can perform in one set